piranavie/final_project_behaviour_detection/README.md

     ```

 * `format_dataset.py` is used to convert training videos in the 'train_videos' folder into image frames.
 These image
 frames will be stored in the 'train_images' folder.
-If there are no image frames in 'train_videos' folder, simply do:
+If there are NO image frames in 'train_videos' folder, simply do:
     ```bash
       python format_dataset.py
     ```

-* If there is no training has been done, or no `model_frcnn.hdf5` and `config.pickle` are found in the `data` folder,
+* If there is NO training has been done, or no `model_frcnn.hdf5` and `config.pickle` are found in the `data` folder,
   then the `train_frcnn.py` can be used to train a model.
 To train, simply do:
   ```bash
     python train_frcnn.py